 Arica is a commune and port city with a population of around 210,000 (2012 estimate) located in Arica Province, Arica y Parinacota Region in northern Chile.
-It is the northernmost city in Chile, being situated only 18 km (11 miles) south of the border with Peru.
-The total city area of Arica is 4799 km2 (1853 ml2).
+It is the northernmost city in Chile, situated only 18 km (11 miles) south of the border with Peru.
+The total city area of Arica is 4799 km2 (1853 mi2).

 The city of Arica is an important port for a vast inland region of South America.
 Arica serves a free port for Bolivia.
-It also manages a substantial part of country's trade and is the end station of Bolivian oil pipeline starting in Oruro.
-The strategic position of the city is enhanced by being next to Pan-American Highway, connected to both La Paz in Bolivia and Tacna in Peru by railroad and being served by international airport.
+It also manages a substantial part of the country's trade and is the end station of the Bolivian oil pipeline starting in Oruro.
+The strategic position of the city is enhanced by being next to Pan-American Highway, connected to both La Paz in Bolivia and Tacna in Peru by railroad and being served by an international airport.

 Arica is known as Chile's "city of the eternal spring" due to its mild weather.
 Its beaches are mostly frequented by Bolivians.
 During Spanish colonial rule Arica was already a major port already.
 Following the War of the Pacific, in 1880 Chile seized it from Peru and was recognized as Chilean in 1929.
 A significant part of African Chileans live in or trace origins to Arica.

 Port Arica cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Arica, Chile.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.